nuxeo/nuxeo-openshift/README.md

 # Nuxeo on OpenShift and AWS

+## Deprecated
-This repository holds several definitions and templates for k8s services in order to run a Nuxeo Cluster on top of OpenShift
+This legacy branch holds the former script that used to hold several definitions and templates for k8s services in order to run a Nuxeo Cluster on top of OpenShift.
+However we do not maintain those in favor of [Nuxeo APB Catalog](https://github.com/nuxeo/nuxeo-apb-catalog) and [Nuxeo development template](https://github.com/nuxeo/nuxeo-openshift)

 ## Prerequisite